Figure 8 Combination Hike: Our First Hike in Bryce Canyon

 We were in Panguitch for a week now.
 It was Saturday so we needed to take advantage of the weekend for a longer and more adventurous hike.
-Since we decided to to focus on Bryce Canyon, we knew that we wanted to complete as many of the hikes as possible.
+Since we decided to focus on Bryce Canyon, we knew that we wanted to complete as many of the hikes as possible.

 There are 15 hikes listed on the park hiking guide.
-By the end of the trip we checked off 10 of the 15.
+By the end of the trip, we checked off 10 of the 15.
 Several of the smaller hikes can be done within the longer hikes.
-After studying the park guide, we decided to add the following hikes to our to do list: Mossy Cave, Fairyland Loop, The Figure 8 Combination and Riggs Springs Trail.
+After studying the park guide, we decided to add the following hikes to our to-do list: Mossy Cave, Fairyland Loop, The Figure 8 Combination, and Riggs Springs Trail.
 We also planned to attend two ranger-led activities; a full-moon hike and the astronomy program.

-Figure 8 Combination Hike
+Figure 8 Combination hike

 Our hike was absolutely amazing!
 The weather was perfect, the views were beyond belief and this hike was a great way to explore a large part of the park.
-Since this loop encompasses other popular hikes, there were times that the trail was busy and there were times when it was just us.
+Since this loop encompasses other popular hikes, there were times when the trail was busy and there were times when it was just us.
 It was a nice mix, but we were also there in October so it wasn’t peak season.

 More about the hoodoos

 What is a hoodoo?
 Besides a word that’s funny to say, a hoodoo is a tall skinny spire that protrudes from the bottom of an arid basin.
 Hoodoos are formed through two weathering processes; frost-wedging and rain.
-There are nearly 200 days a year where there is a freeze/thaw cycle at Bryce Canyon National Park.
+There are nearly 200 days a year when there is a freeze/thaw cycle at Bryce Canyon National Park.
 As the snow melts, it refreezes at night and that water can expand up to 10% within the cracks of the rock layers.
-CO2-fueled acid rain also aides in the erosion of the hoodoos.
+CO2-fueled acid rain also aids in the erosion of the hoodoos.